twigoftilia/advent_of_code_2018_twigoftilia/README.md

 [Advent of Code 2018](https://adventofcode.com/2018)

 Trying to learn rust, so why not take on some of the Advent of code 2018 challenges :)
 Busy busy, so the ambition is moderate.
 Mostly (only) weekends maybe?
-You should probably look at other peoples code for best practice idiomatic rust.
+Warning - you should probably look at other peoples code for best practice idiomatic rust.

-Well, at least day one done!
+## Goals

+Personal goal and rules (so very different from my "real" coding):

+  * used rust
+  * finish say 10 puzzles
+  * no peaking at AoC threads
+  * challenge myself to leave code that I know could be done better and to actually code over researching algorithms
+  * bad and ugly over copy paste
+  * implement simple algorithms over use crates or snippets
+  * ignore rules at will

+## How to run

 Until further notice,